Adhe Neram Adhe Idam

 Adhe Neram Adhe Idam is a 2009 Indian Tamil-language romance film written and directed by M. Prabhu and produced by Rama Krishnan.
-The film stars Jai and Vijayalakshmi, while Rahul Madhav, Nizhalgal Ravi, and Lollu Sabha Jeeva play supporting roles.
+The film stars Jai, Vijayalakshmi and Rahul Madhav in lead roles, with the latter made his debut through the film, while Nizhalgal Ravi, and Lollu Sabha Jeeva play supporting roles.
 The music was composed by Premji Amaren with editing by G. B. Venkatesh and cinematography by Sri Pawan Sekhar.
 The film was released on 6 November 2009.

 Plot

 Karthik falls in love with Janani.
 Although she is reluctant at first, she later reciprocates his feelings.
 After Janani's approval, Karthik goes to Australia as per his father's desire to finish his education.
 While he is gone, Janani's parents arrange another groom for her, Siva.
 Janani thinks that Siva is richer and more handsome and she would live a better life with him; therefore, she agrees to marry him.
 However, fate plays with them again.
 When Karthik is coming back from Australia, he meets a man.
 He chats with the man, and they soon become friends.
 He tells the man about his love story and how his lover had betrayed him for someone "better".
 The man tells him that the best way to teach her a lesson is to show vengeance and ruin her life.
 As a result of the man's advice, Karthik seeks revenge and forces Janani to sleep with him and other malicious actions.
 As the film progresses, the major plot twist is that the man that Karthik had met was actually Siva, who had been both a barrier and facilitator for their love to become united.
 In the climax, Janani tries to sleep with Karthik after being disappointed with Siva.
-However, in a sudden turn of events, Karthik kills her for betrayal but regrets it, commits suicide by shoot himself.
+However, in a sudden turn of events, Karthik kills her for betrayal but regrets it, later commits suicide by shoot himself.
 Siva goes back sadly after coming to know that Janani is no more.